Everytown for Gun Safety: Tiahrt Amendment

 Joining Mayors Against Illegal Guns in supporting the repeal of the Tiahrt Amendment were 10 national law enforcement organizations, including the International Association of Chiefs of Police, the International Brotherhood of Police Officers, the Major Cities Chiefs Association and the Police Executive Research Forum; state law enforcement associations representing 22 states; and individual police chiefs representing 39 states.
 The Brady Center to Prevent Gun Violence has pointed out that the ATF under the Bush administration (2001–2008) was unable to produce any evidence that law enforcement officers were harmed by the agency's release of crime gun trace data prior to 2003.

 In July 2007, after the House Appropriations Committee rebuffed attempts to repeal the amendment, the Senate Appropriations Committee went further, approving a bill that, according to The New York Times, "threaten[ed] law enforcement officials with prison time for using gun tracing data beyond a specific investigation, say, for identifying and targeting trafficking patterns."

 Congressman Tiahrt responded to MAIG's position on his amendment in a congressional statement in 2007:

 Kelly, however, has participated in events calling for the repeal of the Tiahrt Amendment.
 The ATF under the Obama administration has issued no formal position on the amendment.
 While a Senator, President Barack Obama stated:

 At a time when bloodshed on our streets is on the rise, making sure that our law enforcement officers have all the tools they need to fight crime should be our top priority.
 But instead of providing those tools, the Tiahrt Amendment ties the hands of police in their effort to halt illegal gun trafficking and sales.
 I am proud to join the Mayors Against Illegal Guns in their fight against this dangerous legislation.
 Our communities and the brave men and women who risk their lives everyday to protect us deserve more from Congress.

 His administration, however, sought only minor modifications to the amendment during the most recent appropriations cycle.

 Constitutional carry

-Moms Demand Action has also advocated against so called constitutional carry, also known as permitless carry, unrestricted carry, or Vermont carry, which refers to legislation that legalizes the public concealed or open carry of firearms without a license or permit.
+Moms Demand Action has also advocated against constitutional carry, also known as permitless carry, unrestricted carry, or Vermont carry, which refers to legislation that legalizes the public concealed or open carry of firearms without a license or permit.
 On March 21, 2022, Indiana became the 24th state to legalize constitutional carry; Moms Demand Action was initially founded in Indianapolis, Indiana and, even so, the bill was able to pass despite staunch opposition by the organization.